Degrees and Certifications:

 Mrs. Sonja Mack, RN

-I am so excited to be working at Wasilla High School again this year!
-I have been a school nurse for the past six years and I am a proud graduate from the University of Alaska Anchorage School of Nursing.
+I am so excited to be working at CTHS this school year!
+I have been a school nurse for the past seven years and I am a proud graduate from the University of Alaska Anchorage School of Nursing.
 I have been honored to devote my career as a school nurse to help advance the well-being, academic success, lifelong achievement, and overall health of students.
-My passion is to help maximize the health and well-being of our students here at Wasilla High School so they may attain the most from their quality education.
-This will provide them the foundation for health, success, and happiness in life.
-I believe all children should have a school nurse.
+My passion is to help maximize the health and well-being of our students here at CTHS so they may attain the most from their quality education.
+I believe all students should have a school nurse.
 If you would like a glimpse into the role of a school nurse, please see the brochure Alaska School Nurses Make a Difference.
 I welcome any questions or feedback, so please do not hesitate to contact me by phone, email, or stop by my office.
 Please feel free to explore the links to the left to find school district medical forms and helpful website links.
 Please know that I am available and here to help your student and family.
 I look forward to working with you!

 Sonja Mack, BSN, RN, NCSN